chintakjoshi/appwrite_demo/README.md

 1) Create an Account: Begin by registering or logging into your Appwrite account.
 2) Set Up an Organization: Once logged in, create a new organization.
 You may choose any name that resonates with your project or team.
 3) Create a Project: Within your organization, initiate a new project.
 Feel free to select any name that you prefer for this project.
 4) Add a Platform: For this setup, we'll be focusing on a Next.js application.
-Proceed to add a web platform to your project and use localhost as the hostname.
+Proceed to add a web platform to your project and use ```localhost``` as the hostname.

 #### Configuring Database

-1) Navigate to the Database Section: In your project's dashboard, go to the databases area and create a new database named tododb.
+1) Navigate to the Database Section: In your project's dashboard, go to the databases area and create a new database named ```tododb```.
-2) Create a Collection: Within tododb, establish a new collection called todos.
+2) Create a Collection: Within tododb, establish a new collection called ```todos```.
 3) Define Attributes:
-* String Attribute: Add an attribute of type string named name.
+* String Attribute: Add an attribute of type string named ```name```.
 Set this as a required field.
 The size can be determined based on your needs.
-* Integer Attribute: Add another attribute, this time of type integer, and name it age.
+* Integer Attribute: Add another attribute, this time of type integer, and name it ```age```.
 Similarly, mark this as a required field with a size that suits your application.

 Your Appwrite setup is now complete.